moorepants/me41055/content/pages/syllabus.rst

    and the copyright license is CC-BY-SA 4.0 which is shown in tiny font at the very bottom right of the Stackoverflow page.
 We even used modified versions of two lines from Rutger's code that he showed us and he gave his permission to use those lines in our work.
-We used ChatGPT to find a coding error in problem 5.

 Previous Year Materials
 =======================